UPPMAX/install-methods/bioinfo/iqtree/iqtree-2.2.2.2-omp-mpi_install-README.md

 The tool has one version, the module has a different one with an `-omp-mpi` suffix, hence `TOOLVERSION` and `VERSION`.

-The `-mpi` executables don't record where to get the C++ libraries.
+The `-mpi` executables don't record where to get the C++ and MPI libraries.
 That is annoying, but we have the user load the correct gcc and openmpi modules if using them, which would be required anyway, so do nothing about them.

     TOOL=iqtree
-    TOOLVERSION=2.2.0
+    TOOLVERSION=2.2.2.2
     GCCVERSION=9.3.0
     MPIVERSION=3.1.5
     BOOSTVERSION=1.70.0_gcc${GCCVERSION}